splanck/vc/docs/building.md

 header locations can be supplied with `--vc-sysinclude=<dir>` or the `VC_SYSINCLUDE` environment variable.

+When combined with `--x86-64` the compiler now evaluates constant expressions and orders function call arguments assuming 64-bit pointers.
+This ensures programs linked against the bundled libc behave correctly on LP64 systems.

 If the selected archive is missing the compiler prints an error similar to `vc: internal libc archive 'libc/libc64.a' not found.
 Build it with 'make libc64'`.